whisthq/whist/main-webserver/README.md

 Review `docker-compose.yml` to see which ports the various services are hosted on.
 For example, `"7810:6379"` means that the Redis service, running on port 6379 internally, will be available on `localhost:7810` from the host machine.
 Line 25 of `docker-compose.yml` will tell you where the web server itself is running.

-If you make a change to the webserver, you'll need to restart docker by first killing the server (Ctrl-C) and re-running `docker-compose up --build`.
-However, you can enable hot-reloading of the Flask web server and Celery task queue for development purposes by setting `HOT_RELOAD=true` in your Docker environment.
+By default, hot-reloading of the Flask web server and Celery task queue is enabled.
+To disable, set `HOT_RELOAD=false` in your Docker `.env` file.

 ### Heroku Setup